Advertisement

 Credit Union

-Many credit unions will offer a vehicle history report when you request one for purchase decisions.
+Many credit unions will offer a vehicle history report at your request.
 Since credit unions provide very competitive auto financing rates, it may be worth it to open an account for your next car loan.

 When Do You Get a Vehicle History Report?